Falkland Island Cruises & Luxury Expeditions

 Carcass Island

 Identified as an important bird area, the island is home to abundant birdlife and scenic landscapes with carefully preserved Tussock grass.
+Pebble Island, known for its natural beauty and outdoor experiences, features the longest beach in the Falkland Islands, Elephant Beach, and offers a serene environment with diverse bird species.
 It's one of the only places to see trees on the Falkland Islands.

 Do you need help planning your expedition cruise?